kartikeya-dewal/chatbot/README.md

 # AI Hackathon

-This is a chatbot application with Django REST API backend and React frontend.<br/>
+This is an Interview chatbot application with Django REST API backend and React frontend.<br/>

 ## Project Structure